paragonie/paseto/docs/RFC/paseto.md

 * In object-oriented programming languages, using separate classes for each cryptography key object that may share an interface or common base class.

-It **MUST NOT** be possible for a user to take a known public key (used by *public* tokens), and generate a *local* token with the same key that any PASETO implementations will accept.
+Cryptographic keys **MUST** require the user to state a version and a purpose for which they will be used.
+Furthermore, given a cryptographic key, it **MUST NOT** be possible for a user to use this key for any version and purpose combination other than that which was specified during the creation of this key.

 ## Registered Claims